Etranacogene Dezaparvovec-drlb (Hemgenix)

 Hemophilia B

-Aetna considers etranacogene dezaparvovec-drlb (Hemgenix) medically necessary for one dose total for the treatment of hemophilia B when all of the following criteria are met:
+Aetna considers etranacogene dezaparvovec-drlb (Hemgenix) medically necessary for one dose total for the treatment of hemophilia B (congenital factor IX deficiency) when all of the following criteria are met:

 - Member is 18 years of age or older;

-- Member has a negative Factor IX inhibitor test result within the past 30 days; or
+- Member has a negative Factor IX inhibitor test result within the past 30 days (e.g., less than 0.6 Bethesda units [BU]); and

-Member has severe or moderately severe Factor IX deficiency (less than or equal to 2% of normal circulating Factor IX) and meets any of the following:
+- Member has severe or moderately severe Factor IX deficiency (less than or equal to 2% of normal circulating Factor IX); and

-Member has not previously received gene therapy treatment.
+- Member has not received Hemgenix or any other gene therapy previously; and

 Aetna considers all other indications as experimental, investigational, or unproven.